KendallTapani/sketchy_addedfeatures/README.md

 **You:** *"That won't happen to me."*
 **Narrator:** *"It absolutely could"*

 `sketchy` is a fast, cross-platform security scanner that checks for the obvious (and not-so-obvious) signs that a package, repo, or script might be trying to ruin your day.
+But you should read the fine print.

 ## Installation